dylanreed/dylan.blog/_posts/2002-11-17-this-was-the-weekend-of.markdown

 tags: []
 comments: []
 ---

-<p>This was the weekend of doing nothing, I just sat around and did nothing.
-I also cleaned up my room, did laundry, dloaded movies etc. It was sad. that is all i'll write something witty later maybe tomarrow</p>
+This was the weekend of doing nothing, I just sat around and did nothing.
+I also cleaned up my room, did laundry, dloaded movies etc. It was sad. that is all i'll write something witty later maybe tomarrow